-The January 2020 report of the McKinsey Global Institute, “Climate risk and response: Physical hazards and socioeconomic impacts” seeks to answer the question: How could climate change impact socioeconomic systems around the world in the next 3 decades?
+The McKinsey Global Institute’s January 2020 report, “Climate risk and response: Physical hazards and socioeconomic impacts,” seeks to answer the question: How could climate change impact socioeconomic systems worldwide in the next three decades?

-Researchers Jonathan Woetzel, Dickon Pinner, Hamid Samandari and others claimed that for more than 10 thousand years of relative stability, the earth’s climate is changing.
+Researchers Jonathan Woetzel, Dickon Pinner, Hamid Samandari, and others claimed that the earth’s climate has been relatively stable for more than 10,000 years, but it is now changing.

 The average rise in temperature is causing fatal heatwaves, frequent flooding, drought, and sea-level rise.
-The report seeks to understand to extent of climate change physical risks over the next 3 decades.
+The report seeks to understand the extent of climate change’s physical risks over the next three decades.

-Based on the RCP 8.5, the IPCC’s GHG concentration trajectory pathway global average temperatures are projected to increase between 1.5 to 5 degrees Celsius in many locations by 2050.
-RCP 8.5 is the highest emissions-scenario, with no adaptation and mitigation assumed.
-This scenario is chosen by researchers because it will enable them to assess the physical risks when further decarbonisation is absent.
+Based on RCP 8.5, the IPCC’s GHG concentration trajectory pathway, global average temperatures are projected to increase between 1.5 and 5 degrees Celsius in many locations by 2050.
+RCP 8.5 is the highest emissions scenario, with no adaptation and mitigation assumed.
+Researchers choose this scenario because it will enable them to assess the physical risks when further decarbonisation is absent.

-As of writing this blog post, there is a significant dip in emissions around the world due to the Coronavirus lockdowns.
+As of the writing of this blog post, there has been a significant dip in emissions worldwide due to the coronavirus lockdowns.

 China’s emissions dropped by 25% in February.
-Lockdowns in European countries and the United States have reduced fossil fuel emissions as well as shown in satellite images.
+Lockdowns in European countries and the United States have also reduced fossil fuel emissions, as shown in satellite images.

-However, there are projections that as soon as the pandemic is over, emissions will increase again possibly even more than before as governments and industries revive the economy.
+However, projections suggest that as soon as the pandemic is over, emissions will increase again, possibly even more than before, as governments and industries revive the economy.

 Researchers of the McKinsey report are linking climate models with economic projections to examine nine cases that show exposure to extremes in climate change and the point at which impacts could derail economic and physical activities.
 The report also provides decision-makers with a new framework and methodology to estimate risks in their own context.